openemv/emv-utils/README.md

 ---------------

-On platforms such as MacOS or Windows where static linking is desirable and dependencies such as `argp` may be unavailable, the `FETCH_ARGP` option can be specified when generating the build system.
+On platforms such as MacOS or Windows where static linking is desirable and dependencies such as MbedTLS or `argp` may be unavailable, the `FETCH_MBEDTLS` and `FETCH_ARGP` options can be specified when generating the build system.

 In addition, MacOS universal binaries can be built by specifying the desired architectures using the `CMAKE_OSX_ARCHITECTURES` option.